Favo1/SPA/README.md

 ```````````````````````````````````````````````````````````````````````````````````````
 - Open the SPA.html in a suitable IDE, preferably Visual Studio Code
--
 - Open the SPA in one of the aforementioned browsers for maximum compatibility
 - Follow the instructions on the main home page
 - Select from any of the available calculators
-- Enter your values & Save your ressult (Accessible from the "saved results" page)
+- Enter your values & Save your result (Accessible from the "saved results" page)
 ```````````````````````````````````````````````````````````````````````````````````````

 ## Usage <a name = "usage"></a>